Software-Improvement-Group/sigridci/docs/mendix-gitlab.md

-Integrating QSM Sigrid with Mendix on a Gitlab server
+Integrating Sigrid CI with Mendix QSM on a Gitlab server
 ==============================================

 Please note: `QSM` is the brand name used by Mendix, in this manual we will use `Sigrid`.